-The first commercially available television sets in America were produced in 1938 and for a population whose only electronic in-home entertainment had previously been sitting around a radio, they were an instant hit.
-Now they could actually see the person they had formerly only been able to hear.
+The first commercially available television sets in America were produced in 1938 and for a population whose only electronic in-home entertainment had previously been sitting around a radio, they were an instant hit; though one that most families couldn't afford.

-By the time I made the scene on Planet Earth, television was commonplace in most American homes.
-My parents had one sitting proudly in their living room.
-It sat on a cheap stand complete with wheels so that it could be rolled into the dining room where we would occasionally watch some program or another during dinner.
+By the time I was born, televisions were commonplace in most American homes.
+My parents had one sitting in a corner of their living room right between their old yellow sofa and a very 1960's fireplace.
+It was peached on a cheap stand complete with wheels so that it could be rolled into the dining room where we would all too often watch some program or another during dinner.
 We had four channels: two, four, seven, and nine, and all of them were in brilliant black-and-white.
-There were no remotes; we actually had to walk up to the television to select one of those four channels.
+There was no remote control; we actually had to walk up to the television to select one of those four channels.

 But maybe it isn't all that bad.
-After all, if it wasn't for the television in my parent's living room, there's a good possibility that you wouldn't be reading this sentence right now.
+After all, if it wasn't for the television in my parent's living room, there's a decent possibility that you wouldn't be reading this sentence right now.

-My obsession with history and specifically with Colorado's mining past was born as a direct result of sitting in front of that television at the impressionable age of ten years old.
+My love of history and specifically with Colorado's mining past was born as a direct result of sitting in front of that television at the impressionable age of ten years old.

-Unbeknownst to me, one afternoon, as I sat on my parent's living room floor watching that hideous box, my life was about to change forever.
+Unbeknownst to me, one afternoon, as I sat on my parent's living room floor watching that magical box with its black-and-white images, my life was about to change forever.
 I can remember that day forty years ago like it was yesterday.
 I sat watching an episode of The Brady Bunch, appropriately named Ghost Town, U.S.A.
-I found myself absolutely dumbfounded by the idea that somewhere far away in the high mountains there could exist a place that now stood completely abandoned with only the sound of the wind in the trees to break the abject silence.
-Where once there had been hundreds or even thousands of people hurriedly going about their business day-in and day-out, now there were only crumbling stores, empty schoolhouses, silent saloons, abandoned streets, and caved-in gold mines.
+I found myself absolutely dumbfounded by the idea that somewhere far away in the high mountains there could exist a place that now stood completely empty with only the sound of the wind in the trees to break the silence.
+Where once there had been hundreds or even thousands of people hurriedly going about their business day-in and day-out, now there were only crumbling stores, empty schoolhouses, silent saloons, abandoned streets, and caved-in mines.

 As soon as the final credits faded from the screen that day, I ran to my father and asked him if ghost towns really existed.
-He told me about an abandoned place that he had visited years earlier.
+He told me about one nearby that he had visited years earlier.

 He called it Caribou.